-As of October 31, 1997, the Company had net working capital of approximately \$2.0 million and \$5.0 million of availability under its bank credit facilities.
-Net cash provided by operating activities for the nine months ended October 31, 1997 decreased by \$374,000, as compared to the same prior year period, primarily as a result of an increase in trade accounts receivable.
-At October 31, 1997, the Company had trade accounts receivable of \$2.9 million that were more than 90 days past due, with four customers owing an aggregate of \$1.5 million of such amount.
-As of such date, the Company's allowance for doubtful accounts was \$891,000.
-In addition, at such date, the Company had receivables due from one customer of approximately \$539,000, \$449,000 of which was more than 12 months past due.
+As of July 31, 1997, the Company had net working capital of approximately \$15.7 million and \$5.0 million of availability under its bank credit facilities.
+Net cash provided by operating activities for the six months ended July 31, 1997 decreased by \$3.6 million, as compared to the same prior year period, primarily as a result of an increase in trade accounts receivable.
+At July 31, 1997, the Company had trade receivables of \$3.1 million that were more than 90 days past due, with four customers owing an aggregate of \$2.3 million of such amount.
+As of such date, the Company had receivables due from one customer of approximately \$539,000, \$249,000 of which was more than 12 months past due.

+As of July 31, 1997, amounts due from Grant totaled \$2.4 million, as a result of the Company's \$1.2 million sale to Grant in May 1997 of the seismic equipment it was previously leasing.
+Because the profits on the sale of such equipment have been deferred until payment is actually received, management did not correspondingly increase its allowance for trade accounts receivable.
 Grant's plan of reorganization was approved by the bankruptcy court on September 30, 1997.
 As of October 31, 1997, the Company had received payments from Grant totaling \$1.2 million, which represents final settlement on the amounts owed the Company representing post-bankruptcy petition claims of approximately \$1.6 million.
-The Company expects to collect one-half of pre-bankruptcy petition claims, which total approximately \$755,000, prior to fiscal year end.
-All of the approximately \$750,000 that will not be collected from Grant has been written off.
+The Company expects to collect one half of pre-bankruptcy petition claims, which total approximately \$755,000, prior to fiscal year end.
 The Company is currently leasing seismic equipment to Grant.